fynelabs/telemetry/README.md

 # Telemetry

+> This repository has now moved to the ApptrixAI organisation, development continues [over there](/ApptrixAI/telemetry).

 A simple library for reporting data to the Fyne labs telemetry server.

 Telemetry will track user sessions and aim to determine if it is the same